Au-Knowledge/Buffalo-Indicators/README.md

+About Buffalo Indicators

+Since I'm a newb I've been developing my project locally with visual studio code, so that is why there is only one commit.
+I've now learned that you can source control with github.
+(What a Useful invention!)
+In this repository are all of the files I used to develop my project.
+I've acted in good faith and will not make any adjustments to the files after the deadline.

+visit buffaloindicators.org to see the finished product.

+The core technology component of my submission utilizes Power BI.
+This repository has all of my PowerBI files.
+All of the data files are loaded within the individual Power BI files.
+In order to get a web accessible link through Power BI, I have to develop them in Power BI desktop, publish them online to Power BI service, and then login to my service account where I publsh them publically to the web, where I receive a link.
+As you'll see in the code the Power BI items are in iframes from the links that Power BI service provides.

+Thanks for all of the work you've done to put on such a wonderful event, I've learned so much from my first hackathon and cannot wait to continue to develop my project.

+Please feel free to reach out to me if you have any further questions.
+Thank you in advance.

+-Matthew Austin
+matt@auknowledge.com

 # [Start Bootstrap - SB Admin 2](https://startbootstrap.com/template-overviews/sb-admin-2/)

 [SB Admin 2](https://startbootstrap.com/template-overviews/sb-admin-2/) is an open source admin dashboard theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).